Back

 Cons

-• The flexible nature of the model makes it challenging to provide precise timelines and cost estimates.
+• The flexible nature of the model makes it challenging to provide precise project timelines and cost estimates.

 • Agile projects may require dedicated and experienced team members who can work collaboratively throughout the project.